Wildwood Farms Community Garden

 Features of the New Garden

-Located at the southwest corner of 16860 Main Street, approximately 30,000 square feet of fenced area holds 150 plots, consisting of 4x12-foot raised planter beds and 4x4-foot ADA-compatible 'tables.'
-The new garden accommodates current and new members, as well as improved water supply, shade structures, tool shed, and storage area for mulch and compost, with adjacent parking to the south of City Hall.
+Located at the southwest corner of 16860 Main Street, approximately 30,000 square feet of fenced area holds 140 plots, consisting of 4x12-foot raised planter beds.
+The new garden accommodates current and new members, as well as improved water supply, a shady nook in the cedar grove, and storage area for mulch and compost, with adjacent parking to the south of City Hall.
 Additionally, accommodations at this site will also allow for future expansion to either the east or west of this location.

 Become a Member of the Garden